Summer Research and Outreach Fellow

 Job Description

-Reporting to the Education & Outreach (E&O) Officer, each McDonald Institute Summer Research and Outreach Fellow (MI Fellow) will be responsible for both research, and research tools for training middle and high school students.
-50% of the Fellow(s)’s time will be in progressing a research project of their choice with an MI faculty, with the intent to produce or contribute to a scientific paper.
-Their other 50% of time will be co-developing and implementing a summer school for a cohort of four-to-eight middle and high school students.
-The students in the cohort are the McDonald Institute Summer Scholars (MI Scholars).
-Each MI Fellow works with their research supervisor and E&O Officer to give the MI Scholars a hands-on introduction to science as a practice and profession, including skills training (computing, theory, experimental design, data entry, report writing), and if appropriate, a scaled-down, entry-level version of the research project the MI Fellow is pursuing.
-The summer would conclude with each of the MI Scholars presenting to the group, and those interested from the department and public on their work over the term of the summer camp.
-This would be followed by each MI Fellow presenting their research project at either a conference or to those interested from the department.
-By having multiple MI Fellows, as in past years, they each have a group of four-to-eight MI Scholars, and the groups focus on different science content.
+Reporting to the Manager for Education & Public Outreach (EPO) at the McDonald Institute and/or the Program and Training Coordinator (PTC) at C2MCI, each Queen’s Summer Science Research and Outreach Fellow (Fellow) will be responsible for both research, and research tools for training middle and high school students.
+50% of the Fellow(s)’s time will be in progressing a research project of their choice with a Tier-I Faculty (advertised at mcdonaldinstitute.ca/summer_fellow/), with the intent to produce or contribute to a scientific paper.
+Their other 50% of time will be co-developing and implementing a summer school (Queen’s Summer of Science: mcdonaldinstitute.ca/summer-of-science/) for their cohort of four-to-twelve middle and high school students.
+The students in the cohort are the Queen’s Summer Scholars (Scholars).
+Each Fellow works with their research supervisor and manager to give the Scholars a hands-on introduction to science as a practice and profession, including skills training (computing, theory, experimental design, data entry, report writing), and a scaled-down, entry-level version of the research project the Fellow is pursuing (or similar projects depending on the Scholars’ interests).
+The summer would conclude with each of the Scholars presenting to their peers and the department and interested public on their work over the term of the summer camp.
+This would be followed by each Fellow presenting their research project to their peers, department and interested public.
+By having multiple Fellows, as in past years, their cohorts of Scholars will experience a focus on different science content.
+Thus, five Fellows are needed to accommodate the large and broad interest in science of kids in Kingston and beyond using a hybrid approach of both in-person camps and virtual camps (assuming in-person camps continue to be possible, although if we must move to virtual we have demonstrated over the past three years that we can still run the full program remotely), allowing for up to 60 Kingston+ youth to attend our summer camp.
 Further, more Fellows lead to more collaboration between them as they prepare their respective camp content, using their peers as a resource to facilitate their learning and growth.
-SWEP Fellows from past years in this role have said that the program was significantly more successful due to this peer learning opportunity.
+All SWEP Fellows from the last six years in this role said that the program was significantly more successful due to this peer learning opportunity.
+They have also highlighted that the cross-disciplinarity of the group of Fellows further broadens their respective opportunities and learning over the summer.

 Desired Qualifications: